OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 # LifeTime API v2

-The Lifetime API allows you to manage applications, modules, environments, deployments, users, teams, and roles of your OutSystems infrastructure.
+The LifeTime API allows you to manage applications, modules, environments, deployments, users, teams, and roles of your OutSystems infrastructure.

 ## Version: v2